Skip to main content

 We recognise and acknowledge Wardandi people as the Traditional Owners of Leeuwin-Naturaliste National Park.

-Jewel Cave is the largest cave in the area, with an entry through a spectacular cavern.
+Jewel Cave is one of the largest caves in the area, with an entry through a spectacular cavern.
 Three main chambers feature outstanding limestone formations.

 No dogs